wingify/readme-central/docs/Integrations/fme-push-vwo-data-integrations/mixpanel.md

 ---
 ## Overview

-The VWO Feature Management and Experimentation (FME) SDK is a powerful tool that enables dynamic feature flag management and experimentation in your iOS applications.
+The VWO Feature Experimentation (FE) SDK is a powerful tool that enables dynamic feature flag management and experimentation in your iOS applications.
 It allows developers to:

 * Implement user ID-based feature flag evaluation
 * Track user interactions and events